ubc-library-rc/intro-docker/content/disambiguation.md

 ## Docker-Compose

 Docker-Compose is the most frequently used tool across environments for more complex interaction with Docker Apps.
-From the [Compose documentation](https://docs.docker.com/compose/) directly:
+Check out the [Compose documentation](https://docs.docker.com/compose/) for more.

-"Using Compose is basically a three-step process:

-Define your app’s environment with a Dockerfile so it can be reproduced anywhere.

-Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.

-Run docker-compose up and Compose starts and runs your entire app."

 ## Docker Hub